roshanx911/roshanx911/README.md

 > ### Computer Enthusiast, Programmer & Web Developer!

-> Goals: Contribute More To Open Source Projects...
+> Goals: Contribute More To Open Source Projects...<br />
-> I’m Looking To Collaborate With Other Full Stack Web Developers...
+> I’m Looking To Collaborate With Other Full Stack Web Developers...<br />
-> Fun-Fact: The first rule of programming - if it works, don’t touch it...
+> Fun-Fact: The first rule of programming - if it works, don’t touch it...<br />
 > Life-Quote: Life has two rules: #1 Never quit #2 Always remember rule #1...

 ***